rvarago/absent/README.md

 make clean
 ```

-### Run tests inside a Docker container
+### Run unit tests inside a Docker container

-Optionally, it's possible to run the tests inside a Docker container by running:
+Optionally, it's also possible to run the unit tests inside a Docker container by executing:

 ```
 make env-test